dissyulina/shoesandmore/README.md

    ```
    reviews = Review.objects.filter(user=profile).values_list('product__id', flat=True)
    ```
-   So that the reviews variable will just return a list of product_id values, thus will make it easier to check in the template: ```{% if item.product.id not in reviews %}```.
+   So that the reviews variable will just return a list of product_id values, thus will make it more straightforward to check if the id doesn't exist in the list: ```{% if item.product.id not in reviews %}```.
 This method worked and the products are displayed as I wanted originally.

 ### **Bugs**